 A strong believer in the value of interdisciplinary learning as well as the importance of internationalizing the curriculum as a means to better prepare students for the future

 Dr. Daniel Doz is completing his sixth year as President + CEO of Alberta University of the Arts.
 During his time the institution developed a critical framework titled “Inspiring Passionate Learning: AUArts’s Strategic Plan for the Future”, as well as conducted a major Academic restructuring that saw the creation of four dynamic schools in January 2013.
-This and other initiatives such as the development of the institution’s first MFA in Craft Media (a first in Canada) are set to propel the 88 year old institution into a rich and exciting future.
-His vision for the College’s future which identifies AUArts as an Educational Leader, AUArts as an Academic Leader and AUArts as a Community Builder, and his innovative views on the essential role AUArts must play in our communities (both urban and rural) are helping position Alberta University of the Arts for success on a provincial and national scale.
+This and other initiatives such as the development of the institution’s first MFA in Craft Media (a first in Canada) are set to propel the 88-year-old institution into a rich and exciting future.
+His vision for the university’s future which identifies AUArts as an Educational Leader, AUArts as an Academic Leader and AUArts as a Community Builder, and his innovative views on the essential role AUArts must play in our communities (both urban and rural) are helping position Alberta University of the Arts for success on a provincial and national scale.

 Born in Montreal and educated in France, Dr. Doz has a wide range of academic experience that spans several disciplines including art, cinema, photography, theatre, and architecture.
 He holds a Doctorate in Theatrical and Cinematographic Studies from the Université de Paris VIII, and is licensed as an architect by the French government.
 His scholarly, research and creative activities has been focused on themes in cinema, photography, and architecture.
 His photographs have been published and his photographic work has been presented in solo exhibits throughout the U.S. as well as in France.
 His research on film and design has led to presentations at numerous institutions in North America and Europe.